 When filing for parental termination, you must fill out a Petition to Terminate Parental Rights, prior to filing an adoption petition.
 A court must be consulted and grant you full custody, no matter if you are a biological parent or an adoptive parent.

 When you file a parental termination claim, you are essentially severing the ties between that one parent and the child.
-Once the petition is filed, that parent no longer has any say in the child’s life.
+Once the petition is filed by the state, that parent no longer has any say in the child’s life.
 They also lose all child visitation rights and custody claims.
-However, though they have lost the custody of the child, they are still responsible for paying child support until the final paperwork has been put through for a full adoption.
+However, though they have lost the custody of the child, they are still responsible for paying child support until the final paperwork has been put through for full adoption.

-If you are currently in a situation where a child’s safety or well-being is in danger, contact Women and Children’s Law Center.
+If you are currently in a situation where a child’s safety or well-being is in danger, contact Self Legal Group.
 We have child custody lawyers ready to help and prepare you for the legal process of terminating parental rights.
 We can assist you with your necessary paperwork and represent your family law case in court.
 It is always good to have someone trustworthy and capable on your side, and we believe with our experience we can help your family.
 Every child has the right to a happy and healthy life, if one of their biological parents are hindering that right, you need to some legal representation.
 Contact our law firm today for your legal needs.